 What to Expect During a Service Contract Act Audit

-Most often when a company is audited for a Service Contract Act (SCA) violation it is because an employee complains.
-Recently however, the DOL has been initiating SCA compliance audits on their own.
-The DOL has sole responsibility for enforcing SCA compliance.
-If a violation is found, companies can find themselves targeted for follow up audits and subjected to additional penalties if corrective actions fail to yield a remedy.
+Most often when a federal contracting company is audited for a Service Contract Act (SCA) violation it is because an employee complains.
+Recently, however, the DOL has been initiating SCA compliance audits on their own.
+The DOL has sole responsibility for enforcing McNamara-O’Hara Service Contract Act of 1965 for compliance.
+If a violation is found, companies can find themselves targeted for follow-up SCA audits and subjected to additional penalties if corrective actions fail to yield a remedy.

 When the Wage and Hour Division (WHD) of the DOL begins an audit, the contractor will receive a written notification.
 The notice will include the following:

 - Identification of the scope of the audit, contract(s) under review (may be all SCA-covered contracts) and the review period.